CONSTITUTION AND BYLAWS OF THE GENERAL FEDERATION OF WOMEN’S CLUBS – NEW HAMPSHIRE

 Section 7.
 A qualified Parliamentarian, appointed by the President, shall serve in an advisory capacity at all business meetings. (a) She may sit with committees as a consultant upon invitation of the President; (b) she gives advice and renders opinions only.

 Section 8.
 There shall be three geographical divisions, known as Districts.
 There shall be a District Director representing each District, to be elected by ballot at the Annual Meeting in the even numbered years.
-Each District Director shall: (a) appoint a Publicity Chairman who shall assist in planning publicity for the District Conference; (b) appoint a Membership Chairman; (c) hold a meeting with the District Club Presidents two months in advance of the District meeting to distribute pertinent data and to plan the program for the District Conference; (d) preside at the District Conference; (e) prepare a written report for the Annual Meeting.
+Each District Director shall: (a) hold a meeting with the District Club Presidents two months in advance of the District meeting to plan the program for the District Conference; (b) preside at the District Conference; (e) prepare a written report for the Annual Meeting; and serve in other capacities as requested by the President or the Dean of District Directors.

 Section 9.
 The Board of Directors shall have management of detail work of the organization. (a) The Board of Directors shall approve the budget at the Summer Board Meeting each year. (b) Questions of policy and expenditure of money, other than that voted in the budget, shall be left to the vote of the Federation. (c) It shall be the further duty of the Board of Directors to consider and vote upon each business matter before such matter may be brought before the Federation at any business meeting. (d) No business shall be presented to the Federation until such action has been taken by the Board of Directors. (e) A minority report on a decision of the Directors may be brought before the Federation for a full discussion.

 Section 10.
-Federation officers shall be elected in the even numbered years. (a) None of the officers shall be eligible to hold the same office for more than one term (two consecutive years) with the exception of the Treasurer, who may hold office for two consecutive terms. (b) No District Director may serve more than two consecutive terms. (c) All officers and District Directors of the Federation shall transfer to their successors all Federation records and papers in their possession.
+Federation officers shall be elected by ballot in the even numbered years to serve for a term of two (2) years or until their successors are elected. (a) None of the officers shall be eligible to hold the same office for more than one (1) term with the exception of the Treasurer, who may hold office for two (2) consecutive terms.
+Since the books are not closed until June 30, the current Treasurer will stay in office until that date to wrap up the finances for the fiscal year.
+During this time, she may train the new Treasurer who has been elected to serve for the next term. (b) No District Director may serve more than two (2) consecutive terms. (c) The term of office shall begin at the close of the GFWC-NH annual meeting.
+If an annual meeting cannot be held, the term of office shall begin at the end of the day on which the annual meeting was scheduled. (d) All officers and District Directors of the Federation shall transfer to their successors all Federation records and papers in their possession.

-a) Any GFWC-NH Past President may serve as an Officer on the New England Region Board of Directors.
-She shall be named by the Executive Committee and this appointment shall be ratified by members at the annual meeting held in the odd numbered year.
-This officer or committee member shall: (1) be an active member of her local club; (2) be an active member in good standing of the GFWC-NH; (3) be willing and able to assume all responsibilities pertinent to her position as a NER Board member; (4) be able to attend all Regional Board Meetings, all Conferences and all International Conventions, if incumbent upon her as part of her responsibilities.
+- Any GFWC-NH Past President may serve as an Officer on the New England Region Board of Directors.
+The current New Hampshire member of the NER Nominating Committee shall poll past presidents for interest in the position available.
+An election shall be held at the GFWC-NH Annual Meeting in the odd-numbered year where the voting delegates to the GFWC-NH Annual Meeting will elect the NER Officer by ballot if opposed or by voice vote if the candidate is unopposed.
+This officer shall: (1) be an active member of her local club; (2) be an active member in good standing of the GFWC-NH; (3) be willing and able to assume all responsibilities pertinent to her position as a NER Board member; (4) be able to attend all Regional Board Meetings, all Conferences and all International Conventions, If incumbent upon her as part of her responsibilities.

 ARTICLE III – Committees